kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

   restart with a drifted `machineInfo`.
 - feature gate: the same drifted state fails with the existing error when the gate is disabled, and is tolerated and re-baselined when it is enabled.
-- autodetect: parse the kernel span from a captured `/proc/iomem` (including the rodata gap); reject zeroed / absent addresses; fall back on a missing file.
+- derived bound: parse the kernel span from a captured `/proc/iomem` (including the rodata gap); reject zeroed / absent addresses; with no readable size the start keeps the exact comparison.
 - option: `off` rejects any drift; an explicit bound is honored; an option set without the gate is rejected by configuration validation.
+- metrics: the tolerance in effect and the observed per-node drift are exported after a start.

 ##### Integration tests